Developer Guidelines

 thumbnails are mandatory.
 Additionally, publishers may use them on their websites.

 Assets must be clear, high-quality, and unstretched.
-Use simple and bold graphics with
+Use simple and bold graphics with good

-thumbnails, please refer to our
+please refer to our .Design Guidelines

-5.2 Game Title
+5.2 Game Titles

 To guarantee clarity and preserve the integrity of data within our platform, it is crucial that